awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_VIEW.md

 Creates a view in a database\.
 The view is not physically materialized; the query that defines the view is run every time the view is referenced in a query\.
 To create a view with an external table, include the WITH NO SCHEMA BINDING clause\.

-Having ownership of a view, or having privileges granted on a view, does not imply access to the underlying tables\.
-You need to grant access to the underlying tables explicitly\.
+To create a standard view, you need access to the underlying tables\.
+To query a standard view, you need select privileges for the view itself, but you don't need select privileges for the underlying tables\.
+To query a late binding view, you need select privileges for the late binding view itself\.
+You should also make sure the owner of the late binding view has select privileges to the referenced objects \(tables, views, or user\-defined functions\)\.
+For more information on Late Binding Views see, [Usage Notes](#r_CREATE_VIEW_usage_notes)\.

 ## Syntax<a name="r_CREATE_VIEW-synopsis"></a>